Pistole vz. 22

-The pistole vz.
+The Pistole vz.
 22 was the first Czech Army pistol of the inter-war period.
 The vz.
-22 was based upon the work of Mauser designer Josef Nickl's Model 1915 handgun.
+22 was based upon the work of Mauser designer Josef Nickl's experimental 9×19mm Parabellum design based on the Mauser Model 1910/14.
+Plagued by slow production rate and using too many hand-fitted parts, it was later replaced by the improved vz.
+24 pistol.

 Slovakia seized over seven thousand vz.
 22s when it declared its independence from Czechoslovakia in March 1939.